mehulagg/gitlab/doc/development/documentation/styleguide.md

 - Avoid the use of [racially-insensitive terminology or phrases](https://www.marketplace.org/2020/06/17/tech-companies-update-language-to-avoid-offensive-terms/).
 For example:
   - Use *primary* and *secondary* for database and server relationships.
   - Use *allowlist* and *denylist* to describe access control lists.
-- Avoid using the word *please* when you tell the user to do something.
+- Avoid the word *please*.
+For details, see [the Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/p/please).
-  For an exception, see the discussion of [Please](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/p/please) in the Microsoft style guide. an unnecessary word, English writing is polite enough.

 ### Word usage clarifications